SamuelAdamson/SamuelAdamson/README.md

 My name is Samuel Adamson.

-I am a sophomore studying Electrical and Computer Engineering with a minor in Computer Science.
+I am a sophomore studying Computer Engineering with a minor in Computer Science.